phamdat721101/signal/README.md

 **Kinetic Signal Marketplace** uses [Trustless Work](https://trustlesswork.com) escrow on Stellar to create an **accountability layer**:

-- Users pay USDC into a Stellar escrow to access premium signals
+- Users pay USDC into an escrow to access premium signals
 - Funds are only released to the provider if the signal is profitable
 - If the signal fails, the user gets an automatic refund
-- All outcomes are verifiable on-chain (Stellar)
+- All outcomes are verifiable on-chain

 ### How Escrow Payment Works